pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 #### Verification

-Check the service is running and log in as `pydio` user to insure everything is OK:
+Check the service is running and that the user `pydio` is correctly created:

 ```sh
 sudo systemctl status mariadb